 Memphis, TN 38104-3499

-- For our patients’ safety, and for yours, we require our volunteers to have many of the same immunizations and screenings that are required of our paid staff.
-Volunteer Services will help put you in touch with our Associate Health Department to assist you through this process.
-You can expect to be screened for tuberculosis, and you will also be asked to provide proof of vaccination or immunity to chicken pox, measles, mumps and rubella.
-A blood test may be needed to show immunity if you are unable to find documentation.
+- Immunizations.
+For our patients’ safety and yours, volunteers undergo many of the same immunizations and screenings required of our paid staff.
+Volunteer Services will connect you with our Associate Health Department to complete this process.
+You will be screened for tuberculosis asked to provide proof of vaccination or immunity to chicken pox, measles, mumps and rubella.
+If you don’t have documentation, you may be asked to take a blood test to confirm immunity.

-- The final step in the application process is the interview with a Volunteer Services team member.
-Once all your paperwork is complete, someone from Volunteer Services will contact you to set up an appointment.
+- Interview.
+You will interview with a Volunteer Services team member.
+Once your paperwork is complete, we’ll contact you to set up an appointment.

 To become a Le Bonheur Children's Hospital volunteer, visit lebonheur.org/beavolunteer.